Vikranth3140/CSE643-AI/README.md

 ## About this repository

-This repository contains comprehensive solutions to all course assignments, along with the final project developed over the duration of the course.
+This repository contains the solutions to all assignments given in the duration of the course.